verana-labs/verifiable-trust-vpr-spec/spec.md

 - load `TrustRegistry` `tr` from `id`. `tr.controller` MUST be the account executing the method, else MUST abort.
 - `archive` (boolean) (*mandatory*) MUST be a boolean.
-  - If `archive` is true and `tr.archived` is not null, MUST abort as Trust Registry is already archived.
+  - If `archive` is true and `tr.archived` is not null, MUST abort as `TrustRegistry` is already archived.
-  - If `archive` is false and `tr.archived` is null, MUST abort as Trust Registry is already not archived.
+  - If `archive` is false and `tr.archived` is null, MUST abort as `TrustRegistry` is already not archived.

 ###### [MOD-TR-MSG-5-2-2] Archive Trust Registry fee checks